ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 ## 4. Registration Data Services [**[↑]**](#table-of-content)
 ### 4.1 New Registration [**[↑]**](#table-of-content)

-Registration Officer initiates a new registration for a non pre-registered individual or a pre-registered individual (by entering the PRID) and follows the below process to complete registration:
+Registration officer initiates a new registration for a non pre-registered individual or a pre-registered individual (by entering the PRID) and follows the below process to complete registration:

 #### A. Capture consent from the individual for data storage and utilization
-1. For every registration, the system provides an option for the Registration Officer to mark an individual's consent as Yes or No
+1. For every registration, the system provides an option for the registration officer to mark an individual's consent as Yes or No
-1. The Registration Officer marks consent after confirming with the individual offline.
+1. The registration officer marks consent after confirming with the individual offline.
 1. Whether the consent is marked as Yes/No, it will not have any impact on issuance of UIN for that individual and the system will not execute any validations in this regard during packet processing.

 #### B. Transliteration

 Refer to the section related to [**Transliteration**](#62-transliteration-).
 #### C. Mark an individual's date of birth as 'Verified' (Not Specified for Morocco)
-1. For new registration or UIN update, the system provides an option for the Registration Officer to mark an individual's date of birth as ‘Verified’.
+1. For new registration or UIN update, the system provides an option for the registration officer to mark an individual's date of birth as ‘Verified’.
 1. For a new registration, the ‘Verified’ field is displayed as an option next to Date of Birth field.
 The default state is unchecked.
-When checked, it indicates that the Registration Officer has verified the date of birth of the individual.
+When checked, it indicates that the registration officer has verified the date of birth of the individual.
 1. For a UIN update, the ‘Verified’ field is applicable only when the Age/Date of Birth field is selected for update.
 #### D. Register an individual who is less than 5 years old.
 1. MOSIP does not have an explicit ‘Category’ for registering children less than five years.
 However, the date of birth will automatically determine the category of the applicant, which can be setup by the country as required.